electricimp/RFM9x/README.md

 ### setRxPayloadCRC(*state*)

 The *setRxPayloadCRC()* method takes a boolean indicating whether received packet headers indicate that CRC is active.
-There is not a default value.
+There is no default value.

 #### Example